lguminski/phoenix_force_ssl_runtime_issue_demo/README.md

 # HelloWorld

-Project demonstrating a problem applying `:force_ssl` configuration with releases.
+Project demonstrating a problem applying `:force_ssl` if runtime configuration is used (via Elixir releases).
 Note that

   * `config/prod.exs` does not define `:https` nor `:force_ssl` config
   * `config/releases.exs` defines them both